 - Designed for kids and kids-at-heart, the Great Woodland Adventure features 12 Discovery Stations with locally-made sculptures that entertain and educate guests on some of the animals that call Chimney Rock home.

-- The Skyline trail takes you to the highest peak in the Park, Exclamation Point at 2,480 ft.
+- The Exclamation Point trail takes you to the highest peak in the Park, Exclamation Point at 2,480 ft.
 Be sure to stop at the Opera Box and Devil’s Head along the way.

 If you’re feeling adventurous, you can give rock climbing a try with our partners, Fox Mountain Guides.
 There’s no equipment or experience necessary, just a bit of moxie.
 For the full experience, book a